cloudflare-api/python-cloudflare-v4/README.md

 If the account email and API key are not passed when you create the class, then they are retreived from either the users exported shell environment variables or the .cloudflare.cfg or ~/.cloudflare.cfg or ~/.cloudflare/cloudflare.cfg files, in that order.

+There is one call that presently doesn't need any email or token certification (the */ips* call); hence you can test without any values saved away.

 ### Using shell environment variables
 ```
 $ export CF_API_EMAIL='user@example.com'
 $ export CF_API_KEY='00000000000000000000000000000000'
+$ export CF_API_CERTKEY='v1.0-...'
 $
 ```